Naltrexone For Weight Loss: Safety And Effectiveness

 Naltrexone for Opioid Use Disorder

 To reduce the risk of withdrawal symptoms that are caused by OUD, patients should wait for at least 7 days after their last use of short-acting opioids.
-Furthermore, they should wait 10 to 14 days for long-acting opioids, before beginning Naltrexone.
-When patients are engaging in Naltrexone, they should not engage in any of the following:
+Furthermore, they should wait 10 to 14 days for long-acting opioids, before beginning naltrexone.
+When patients are engaging in naltrexone, they should not engage in any of the following:

 • Opioids or illicit drugs